 All proteins are claimed to be non-toxic based on the four points above.
-The analysis is based on previous assessments made from the parental lines.
-It is important that the proteins from the stack in questions are analysed as they are expressed in a different context than in the single parental stacks.
-This can potentially have an impact on the proteins expressed in the stack and thus their behavior.
+It is however not clear if the proteins are isolated and analysed from the stack in this application, or if it is from the previous assessments made from the parental lines made previously.
+It is important that the proteins from the stack in questions are analysed due to expression in a different background than the parental lines.